 the old-fashioned way American Family

-American Family, which has $6.9 billion in customer equity, offers competitive rates for renters insurance.
+American Family, which has $9.8 billion in customer equity, offers competitive rates for renters insurance.
 The tradeoff is customer service.
-You can't get a quote on the website, so you'll have to kick it old-school and actually talk to an American Family representative to get basic information about premiums and conditions.
-The upside is good old-fashioned value: American Family is one of the most highly ranked companies in J.D.
-Power's 2015 study of renters insurance for overall customer satisfaction.
+You can't get a quote on the website, so you'll have to actually talk to an American Family representative to get basic information about premiums and conditions.
+The upside is that their customers are generally pleased with their service: American Family earned a score of three stars out of five in J.D.
+Power's 2019 study of renters insurance for overall customer satisfaction.

 insurance credit score Erie Insurance

 It pays to be selective.
-Erie Insurance—which only operates in 12 states but is a Fortune 500 company nonetheless—does not accept all applicants for insurance, screening out those who have weaker credit and insurance histories.
-Because Erie insures a smaller pool of low-risk customers, it's able to service those customers to a high level of satisfaction.
-This is why Erie Insurance has won the highest ranking from J.D.
-Power in the last four years.
+Erie Insurance — which only operates in 12 states but is a Fortune 500 company nonetheless — does not accept all applicants for insurance, screening out those who have weaker credit and insurance histories.
+Because Erie insures a smaller pool of low-risk customers, it's able to service those customers to a high level of satisfaction while still providing the lowest prices in this guide.
+This is why Erie Insurance is in the top tier of American renters insurance providers according to J.D.
+Power.
 If you get renters insurance from Erie, you can expect comprehensive coverage from a company that has a reputation for personalized service from local agents and fast, fair settlement of claims.

 keep things simple Farmers